 - Not the best for super dirty shoes

 The Prest-O-Fit Outrigger RV Step Covers have a nice combination of features.
-Their RV Step Rugs are made with quality outdoor carpet instead of the turf type carpet that a lot of other step covers use.
+Their RV Step Rugs are made with quality outdoor carpet instead of the turf-type carpet that a lot of other step covers use.

 This makes it really nice for stepping on it with your bare feet.
 (Astro turf doesn’t always feel the best on bare tootsies.)
 And since it’s a carpet material, most pets won’t mind stepping on it either.

 Although these are relatively thin covers, the carpet has ridges running the length of the cover that makes it easier to clean your shoes.
-However, if you want maximum mud/dirt/bear scat cleaning abilities, you may need to choose an RV step cover with a more aggressive tread.
+However, if you want maximum mud/dirt/bear scat cleaning abilities, you may need to choose an RV step rugs with a more aggressive tread.

 Fortunately, these are thin enough that many manual and electric RV steps will fold up just fine with the covers still attached.

 Even if you have to remove them while traveling, they’re not too difficult to install and remove.
 They just use the normal spring and grommet installation method that you find on most RV step carpets.